apigear-io/apigear-docs/content/en/objectapi/core.md

 ---
-title: "Specification"
+title: "Core"
 description: "A temperature sensor tutorial using ApiGear and Raspberry Pi"
-position: 202
+position: 203
 category: "ObjectAPI"
 version: 1.0
 ---

+ObjectAPI is defined in terms of modules inside a layer.
+Each module is captured inside a ObjectAPI module document.
+ObjectAPI is a YAML base specification with a linked schema document for validation.

-### Format
+## Format

-The files describing the ObjectAPI in accordance to APIGear ObjectAPI specification are described either in JSON syntax and conform to the JSON standard.
+The files describing the ObjectAPI in accordance to APIGear ObjectAPI specification are described either in JSON syntax and must conform to the JSON standard.

 While the the API is described in JSON other formats (YAML) can be used as input formats.

 Unless otherwise noted all file names in this specification are case sensitive.

-### File Structure
+## File Structure

 There exists a set of files where each file represents an API modules.
 Ideally the file name represent the module name.
 Other files can be added which add meta information to the API modules.
 They allow to inject additional information which is not relevant or available during API definitions.